mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ## Benefits of using Pigment CSS

-For Material UI users, the benefits of adopting Pigment CSS\* are clear: your users get better performance, and you get RSC and App Router compatibility without having to significantly change how you author component styles.
+For Material UI users, the benefits of adopting Pigment CSS\* are clear: your end users get better performance, and you get RSC and App Router compatibility without having to significantly change how you author component styles.

 _\*These benefits extend to other component libraries beyond Material UI as well, but that's our focus for the sections that follow._
 _We intend for Pigment CSS to be a viable solution for the React ecosystem as a whole, but you can understand why we're prioritizing Material UI during early development._

 ### Better performance

-Benchmarks - compare Pigment to Emotion and others
+When comparing the same Material UI app built with Next.js and either Emotion or Pigment CSS, the latter led to:

+- 20% reduction in first load JS (104 kB vs. 131 kB)
+- 9% decrease in First Contentful Paint (455 ms vs. 503 ms)
+- 15% reduction in Time To First Byte
+- 7.5% reduction in page HTML (14.7 kB vs. 15.9 kB)

 ### Familiar developer experience